soonhp/Collaborative_fltering_recommendation_system_based_on_improved/README.md

 ## Conclusion
 In terms of the MAE, F1-score, and computation time, RJAC_DUB was determined to be the best metric among the proposed candidates.
 RJAC_DUB generally outperformed the other similarity measures in terms of MAE and F1-score.
+Moreover, RJAC_DUB was slower than the traditional similarity but the computation time did not increase signifcantly compared to  the other improved similarities.
+Furthermore, RJAC_DUB was superior to JacLMH for all the datasets and RJaccard for the large-size datasets in terms of calculation speed.